Cameron Mooney

 Mooney was selected in the 2007 All-Australian Team, and was part of Geelong's AFL premiership-winning team in the same year.
 He also represented the Dream Team state team in the AFL Hall of Fame Tribute Match in 2008, as well as being the leading goalkicker for Geelong in 2007.

 Early life

-Mooney grew up in suburban Wagga Wagga with his brother Jason Mooney, attending Mount Austin High School in his teens.
-He began playing football with Turvey Park Football Club, later representing the NSW/ACT Rams in the TAC Cup before being taken by the Kangaroos with the 56th pick in the 1996 AFL Draft.
+Cameron Mooney was born in Wagga Wagga and grew up in suburban Turvey Park, where he played junior football with the Turvey Park Football Club, with his brother Jason Mooney, attending Mount Austin High School in his teens.
+He began playing football with Turvey Park Football Club, later representing the NSW/ACT Rams in the TAC Cup before being taken by the Kangaroos with the 56th overall pick in the 1996 AFL draft.

 Career

 1999: Kangaroos

 Mooney made his AFL debut with the Kangaroos during round 7 of his first AFL season against the Adelaide Crows.
 That year, he was a member of the Kangaroos premiership team which defeated Carlton.
 However, he did not receive a single touch in this game and spent a large portion of the game on the bench.